-All of the patients we asked told us they felt there were enough staff working at the practice.
-All the staff we spoke with told us they felt supported by the practice owner.
+All of the patients we asked told us they felt there was enough staff working at the practice.
+The majority of staff told us there were enough staff though at times of staff turnover staffing numbers were reduced which put pressure on remaining staff.
+Staff we spoke with told us they felt supported by the practice managers and owner.
 They told us they felt they had acquired the necessary skills to carry out their role and were encouraged to progress.